How Many Isopods Should You Start With?

 Most keepers begin with one of the following colony sizes:

-- 5 isopods – Small starter groups often used for rare species.
+• 5 isopods – Small starter groups often used for rare or expensive species

-Many experienced keepers prefer starting with slightly larger groups because colonies tend to grow more reliably.
+Many experienced keepers prefer starting with 15–20 individuals, as colonies tend to grow more reliably and stabilise faster.

 Creating the Right Environment

 The number of isopods you start with is only part of the equation.
-A stable enclosure environment is equally important for colony success.
+A stable, well-designed enclosure has a much bigger impact on long-term success.

-You can find additional habitat materials in our isopod supplies collection.
+You can browse everything needed in our isopod supplies collection.

 Be Patient With New Colonies

-Even with the ideal starting numbers, new colonies often take a few weeks to settle into their enclosure.
-During this time, isopods may hide more frequently while they explore the environment.
+Even with ideal starting numbers, new colonies often take a few weeks to settle into their enclosure.
+During this time, isopods may stay hidden while they establish territories and adjust to their environment.

-Once the colony is established, reproduction usually begins naturally and the population gradually increases.
+Once settled, reproduction begins naturally and the population will gradually increase.

 Final Thoughts